kassidysharits1/SAMDAT/README.md

 Specific Recommended improvements:

--Include Bluetooth activation so you can control from your phone as apposed to presetting code to drive the survey lines.
+- Include Bluetooth activation so you can control from your phone as apposed to presetting code to drive the survey lines.
   - Recommended bluetooth device for apple products: HM-10 Bluetooth

-There are many improvements that can be made and this project has many future potentials...

-Add a surveyor's wheel for better precision
+- Add a surveyor's wheel for better distance precision/accuracy

-Make some sort of box or cover to make it water proof?